 Many of the targets of Dark Caracal’s surveillance malware were citizens involved in defense, government, activism, law, and journalism — but even if you’re unlikely to be a victim of international espionage, it’s important to know that your secure messaging app may not be so secure after all.

-#11.
+#10.
 You can report spam and smishing texts.

 Every major mobile carrier in the US has banded together to create a fraud text reporting service.
 This service is pretty easy to use — just forward any suspicious messages to the number 7726 (SPAM).
-You’ll get a text back from your mobile provider asking you to provide the phone number which issued the smish or spam text.
-This helps to build up a shared database between mobile providers which can be used to block and even prosecute smishers and hackers.
+You’ll get a text back from your mobile provider asking you to provide the phone number that issued the smish or spam text.
+This helps to build up a shared database between mobile providers, which can be used to block and even prosecute smishers and hackers.

 iOS users using the “Messages” app can report it to Apple and Android users can report it to Google.